 This article considers how continuous frames are analysed and designed and the types of connections that are used.

-Continuous frames are moment resisting where the beam to column connections are classified as rigid.
+Continuous frames are moment resisting with rigid connections between beams and columns.
 No account is taken of local beam-column connection rotations in global frame analysis and the connections are designed to transmit the resulting beam end moments and shear forces into the column.

 A continuous frame is capable of resisting lateral loads without relying on an additional bracing system for stability.
-The frame resists the design forces due to vertical loading from the floors and lateral forces, i.e. wind loading, and has adequate lateral stiffness against sway when subjected to these horizontal loads.
+The frame itself resists design forces due to vertical loading and lateral forces, i.e. wind loading, and has adequate lateral stiffness against sway when subjected to these horizontal loads.

 For the frame to be continuous the connections must also be 'rigid'.
 Reference therefore should be made to BS EN 1993-1-8, the corresponding UK National Annex and SCI P398 ('Green Book) to assess joint classification and connection details.